- Rachel Reeves’ first budget sets billions aside for the environment

 - Budget receives mixed reviews

-Chancellor Rachel Reeves has reaffirmed the government’s goal to turn the UK into a ‘clean energy super’ by committing billions of pounds for low-carbon technology and green industries, but she has been criticised for not going far enough.
+Chancellor Rachel Reeves has reaffirmed the government’s goal to turn the UK into a ‘clean energy superpower’ by committing billions of pounds for low-carbon technology and green industries, but she has been criticised for not going far enough.

 Reeves said the government will spend in a number of areas, including solar panels, heat pumps, insulation and transitioning the country towards electric vehicles (EVs).